paelian/predix-navseed-serverside/README.md

 <a name="additional-resources"></a>
 ## 4. Additional Resources

  * [Predix-ui](https://www.predix-ui.com).
-Locate and use many different Predix UI via this site; components are installed via `bower install px-<desired-controlId-here>` from the console in the root of the navseed application.
+Locate and use many different Predix UI polymer controls via this site; components are installed via `bower install px-<desired-controlId-here>` (add `--save` to save the control as a dependency to the bower.json file) from the console in the root of the navseed application.
  * [gulp](https://gulpjs.com/).
 Gulp is a powerful task runner that can watch your application code for changes as you make them, restarting the node server thread as needed.
 It is also used to package the application into a distribution folder for easy uploading to Predix CF.